The rise of voluminous lips in Japan and Korea, and what this means for beauty brands

 Cupid lips (큐피드 입술)

 C cup lips (씨컵입술)

 Lip shape that gives attractive impression (호감형 인상을 주는 입매)

 Lips that lit up the face (얼굴에 형광등을 켜는 입술)

 Lips that inject liveliness to your face (생기를 불어넣는 입술)

-Beauty icons: Celebrity make-up artist Pony
+Beauty icons cited as having the ideal lips: Celebrity make-up artist Pony

 Since 2014, ideal lips have been gradually shifting away from thin and inconspicuous to healthy and plump.
 Keywords surrounding “moist lips” have grown 11.4% in the past year, with ‘3D lips’ growing 28.3% and ‘mouth corner’ growing 19.2%.